Methodology

 A study born from lived experience

-As an American female convert to Islam herself, researcher Karla N. Kovacik understood that the most sensitive questions required the safety of anonymity — no face-to-face interaction, no identifying information collected at any point.
-This conviction shaped every methodological decision that followed.
+As an American female convert to Islam myself, I knew that the most sensitive questions required the safety of anonymity: no face-to-face interaction, and no identifying information collected at any point.
+I asked myself whether I would be comfortable answering these questions in front of a stranger.
+My answer was no. That conviction shaped every methodological decision that followed.

 By the numbers